-Following the guidance provided in the Illinois Dual Credit Quality Act (DCQA) and governed by the Illinois Community College Board (ICCB), we invite public and private District 535 secondary school districts into partnership with us to offer general education transfer and career technical education Oakton courses aligned with college and career pathways.
+Following the guidance provided in the Illinois Dual Credit Quality Act (DCQA) and governed by the Illinois Community College Board (ICCB), we invite public and private District 535 secondary school districts into partnership with us to offer general education and career-technical education Oakton courses aligned with college and career pathways.

-Are you a high school administrator interested in partnering with us on dual credit or dual enrollment opportunities?
+Are you a high school administrator interested in a dual credit/dual enrollment partnership?
 You can review this webpage and email earlycollege@oakton.edu to inquire about partnership possibilities.
+(Note: High schools must first attempt to partner with their in-district community college.)

 Annual Course Confirmation